Paradise Beach Grille’s 10-year Love Affair With Tropical Island Flair Pays Off

-His typical Friday lasts 16 hours, when he trains the kitchen staff for the week’s lunch and dinner specials.
-He also leads all 75 employees as general manager, which streamlines decision-making and implementation, and enhances communication between kitchen and restaurant staff.
+His typical Friday lasts 16 hours when he trains the kitchen staff for the week’s lunch and dinner specials.
+He also leads all 75 employees as general manager, which streamlines decision making implementation, and enhances communication between kitchen and restaurant staff.
 His philosophy echoes that of many great leaders.

 “People are the most important asset,” he says.
 “I put it above food and drinks.
 Every single person is part of a very important team.
 Everyone works together as an equal.”

 Only 10 percent of restaurants survive five years, so this anniversary warrants a year-long celebration.
 Look for luaus and beach party menus, with live music weekends beginning Memorial Day.

 Stephen feels lucky to have owners (Gary and Leslie Wetsel, and Bob and Carol Coe) who encourage time off to recharge.
 Between the demands of work and a special-needs child, (Maverick has autism), the family is taking its first vacation in six years.

 “I had to reassess my life,” he admits.
 “Make sure that I really take care of the home as well as work.
 And part of taking care of home also means taking care of myself.”

 Now Stephen meditates each morning to remove any creativity-blocking negativity.
 At night, he plays with the kids and winds down with his guitar or stained glass projects.

 In spite of his long workweek, Stephen encourages people to follow their hearts.